LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/passive/Hobbit_Bartender.md

 Players who have neutral or positive alignment with Hobbits can trade with bartenders.
 Upon trading with then, the player will be bestowed the advancement "**Welcome Customer**".
 Additionally, if the player sells pipeweed leaf to the bartender, the player will be bestowed the advancement "**Street Credit**".

 Hobbit bartenders sell goods to their patrons.
-This includes a varity of cooked meats, drinks, pancakes, and pipeweed.
+This includes a variety of cooked meats, drinks, pancakes, and pipeweed.
 They also sell cookery such as mugs, plates, and the hobbit oven and crafting table.

 Hobbit bartenders will also buy goods for their tavern.
 These include raw meats, salt, buckets, clay cookery.
 They also will but pipeweed leaf and four-leaf clovers.